Operational Resilience vs Business Continuity

 Laptop screen showing BCMS

 Business continuity is committed to planning for the worst using a crisis management approach.
 As the famous quote from Benjamin Franklin goes, failing to plan is planning to fail.
-Whether it's a small problem, such as a localized network disruption, or a major one, like a global pandemic, having a plan enables your team to inform the decision-making process during critical moments.
+Whether it's a small problem, such as a localised network disruption, or a major one, like a global pandemic, having a plan enables your team to inform the decision-making process during critical moments.

 On the other hand, operational resilience is about empowering your long-term success as a company.
-Organizational resilience in businesses means that you are prepared to tackle any challenges that come your way, transcending the immediacy of a short-term disruptive event.
+Organisational resilience in businesses means that you are prepared to tackle any challenges that come your way, transcending the immediacy of a short-term disruptive event.
 This makes resilient businesses less susceptible to harm and long-term damage.

-C2 has worked together with some of the largest banks in the world to create a comprehensive Business Continuity Management Software solution that automates FCA/PRA Compliance and enhances Operational Resilience.
-C2 Meridian provides organizations with an intuitive, efficient and effective process for identifying, analyzing, and safeguarding their critical business services.
-Book a demo today to see the module in action.
+C2 has worked together with some of the largest financial institutions in the world to create a comprehensive Business Continuity Management Software solution that automates FCA/PRA Compliance and enhances Operational Resilience.
+C2 Meridian provides organisations with an intuitive, efficient and effective process for identifying, analysing, and safeguarding their critical business services.

 Everything you need to know about Business Continuity, straight to your inbox